← All calculators

 How this is calculated

-• Posts are estimated as ceil(length / spacing) + 1.
+• Quick length mode estimates posts as ceil(length / spacing) + 1.

 • Material and labor prices use 6 ft fence costs as the baseline and scale by selected height.